lmaccherone/documentdb-utils/README.md

 ## Changelog ##

+* 0.3.0 - 2015-07-01 - **WARNING - Backward breaking change** Restored the hack where it
+        deletes and upserts sprocs whenever they receive a false from a collection operation.
+        To use this functionality, you need to pattern your sprocs such that they return a `stillQueueing` field in the body.
+This is just the last recorded value returned from a collection operation.
+It's backward breaking because the key field is now `stillQueueing` whereas it was previously `stillQueueingOperations`.
 * 0.2.5 - 2015-06-30 - Another bug fix
 * 0.2.4 - 2015-06-30 - Bug fix
 * 0.2.3 - 2015-06-30 - Restored the delete, upsert, and retry logic but this time only if you get a 403 error and message indicating blacklisting
 * 0.2.2 - 2015-06-30 - Revert to blacklisting hack because the bug doesn't seem to be fixed
 * 0.2.1 - 2015-06-30 - Handle 408 error by retrying just like 429
 * 0.2.0 - 2015-06-28 - Added repository link (meant to go 0.2 in prior version)